 Thoughts On Placing Expensive Speakers Close To A Wall

 There are speakers that do not sound too bad close to the wall.
 But none, in our experience, can give a deep, engaging soundstage when too close to the wall.
 If one has to place a pair of speakers close to a wall, it would be better to save money and buy a pair for a few hundred dollars - check out our Reviews Area for candidates - and call it good.
-A $3,000 pair of speakers might sound a little better there, but will not sound great and it is highly doubtful you will be getting your "money's worth" from those speakers with them shoved up against a wall.
+A $3,000 pair of speakers might sound a little better there, but will not sound great.

 Having said all that, some readers have expressed interest in doing exactly what we do not suggest, or they are at least curious enough to ask about it, and may place an expensive set of loudspeakers - like the ones we evaluate here - next to a wall.
 After all, it is their money to do with as they please.
 So, having made our recommendation, we have chosen to be as helpful as possible and briefly listen to these speakers close to a wall.
 This information will be included with the individual reviews.